How I optimized the in-content views on a digital learning platform for usability while designing for scale

 Although each ticket includes the necessary assets, engineers do not always refer to them which causes critical details to be missed during design implementation.
 Furthermore, while the ACs (Acceptance Criteria) include descriptions of desired behaviors and states, they do not typically describe common states (hover, focus), for instance, I did not initially specify that interactive elements have focus indication and be focus-able—as I expected this to be an established general rule for the user interface—this led to instances where interactive elements were inaccessible by keyboard and lacked focus indicators.

 A spacing system I developed for engineering to reference when implementing designs when we had lost access to "dev-mode"—a feature which allowed developers to inspect design files directly which substantially reduced the likelihood of inconsistency between implementation and design.
+It made it easier for them to determine how much space to apply between elements in a layout to create the desired visual relationships.

 I would uncover and point out these issues during the QA (Quality Assurance) process to the engineers, however this inevitably led to frustration as they’d have to “rework” the code to ensure it meets criteria they expected to be all encompassed and explicitly described in their ticket’s AC.